sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-5-run/cp-starter-ibpm-employeeonboarding-5-run.md

 [ACCORDION-BEGIN [Step 4: ](Execute the workflow sample application)]

+Now, you will run the workflow and see how the new events and data are automatically processed and shown in process workspace in real time.

 1. In the SAP Fiori launchpad, open the **Monitor Workflow - Workflow Definitions** tile to see all deployed workflow definitions.

     ![Open Monitor Workflows](monitor-workflow.png)